 We contract with individual physicians, medical groups, and hospitals to provide the benefits in this brochure.
-These Plan providers accept a negotiated payment from us, and you will only be responsible for your copayments or coinsurance.
+These Plan providers accept a negotiated payment from us, and you will only be responsible for your copayments, coinsurance and/or deductible.

 Your rights